-"EMDR (Eye Movement Desensitization Reprocessing) is a real help in overcoming not only trauma but the wide variety of less dramatic issues that bring people in to my office: overcoming jealousy, envy, the loss of relationships, fear of taking a test or fear of an intimidating boss, writer's and artist's block and a variety of self-sabotage."
+"EMDR (Eye Movement Desensitization Reprocessing) is a real help in overcoming not only overwhelming events but the wide variety of less dramatic issues that bring people in to my office: overcoming jealousy, envy, the loss of relationships, fear of taking a test or fear of an intimidating boss, writer's and artist's block and a variety of self-sabotage."

 --Lewis Engel, Ph.D., co-author of Hidden Guilt